For Basic Rider, Alternate Basic Rider, and Experienced Rider Classes:

 Visit the campus Directions page.

 4. Where is my classroom?
-Where it the riding range?
+Where is the riding range?

 Click here for a map and look for your class type.
-Most classes meet in building TA, Room 1.
+Your registration statement lists the classroom location.
+You will also receive detailed information via email one week before your class starts.
 Ranges are also shown on the map.

 6. What happens if there is bad weather or a holiday intervenes in my class sessions?